serverlessworkflow/specification/specification.md

 same data input, the ForEach state performs the defined steps or actions for multiple entries of an array in the states data input.

 Note that each iteration of the ForEach state should be executed in parallel.
-You can use the "max" property to set the upper bound on how many iterations may run in parallel.
-The default of the "max" property is zero, which places no limit on number of parallel executions.
+You can use the `max` property to set the upper bound on how many iterations may run in parallel.
+The default of the `max` property is zero, which places no limit on number of parallel executions.

 You can choose to define either states or actions to be executed, not both.

-States defined in the "states" property of the ForEach state can only transition to each other and cannot transition to states outside of this state.
+States defined in the `states` property of the ForEach state can only transition to each other and cannot transition to states outside of this state.
 Similarly other workflow states cannot transition to one of the states defined within the ForEach state.

-States defined in the "states" property must contain at least one state which is an end state (has the end property defined).
+States defined in the `states` property must contain at least one state which is an end state (has the end property defined).

 Let's take a look at a simple ForEach state example: